Applying complex gestures to a SwiftUI view

 The initializer lets us provide an isPressed

-binding, in case we want to observe the pressed state.
-Note that we set it to a isPressedBinding
+binding to observe the pressed state.
+Note that we set it to an isPressedBinding

 property and have a second isPressed

-state property that we’ll use within the view, to avoid problems if a .constant
+state that we use to avoid problems if a .constant

 binding is provided.